 While your classmates will be encouraged to not interrupt during the initial background, at this point you can open up to questions related to the clinical disease before moving on to the science.

-Some things to think about as you are organizing the presentations:
+Some areas to think about covering as you are organizing the presentations include:

 These papers have been chosen because they represent the state of the art, thus the goal of this part of the presentation is not to critique the papers as in a journal club but rather to focus on explaining the research from a broad perspective.
 Why were the authors interested in a particular question, how did they choose to answer it, what did they learn?
 The idea behind this part of the session (and indeed the whole course) is explore the link between a clinical question (which may be centuries old) and the scientific approach to an answer (which is often based on a method or data available for less than a few years).
 What is the question?
 What aspect of a disease that is not understood is being addressed?
 Be specific and state this in one or two sentences.
 The importance of this question should be clear after hearing the clinical overview.
 Of note, it is OK to call on your classmates; this can be an effective way of achieving active participation!